Sim007/cicdfe/README.md

 Everything done in the browser.
 No software needed on laptop
 To do:
 Naar version @2 en ghcr.io
 Let op: tag is main GH packages
+Pull by tag is depricated
 ### Prereq
 - this repo?
 - in cypress/cypressd a Dockerfile with base image (cypress complete) + cypress json + tests